dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/administration.rst

     annotations.
 Further, annotations should only be readable by users inside the *Reviewer* group.
     The *Creator* group should give a user create permission and modify permision on the objects the user has created.
 Any resources created belong to the project.
 The *Creator* group is meant for contributors helping out with the project, e.g., Hiwis.
+  => Covered

 **Lausanne Projects**
-  - A project wants to restrict the permissions of newly created resources to a fixed set
+  - A project wants to restrict the permissions of newly created resources to a fixed set => Covered.
+Will be able do define 'default permissions' and restrict the creation of new resources to these permissions

   - This means for the current implementation, that any permissions supplied during the resource creation request need to be checked and if needed overriden.
+  => Covered.
+Also in the new design, the backend will need to always check the suplied permissions for newly created resources as we cannot ve sure that the GUI
+     will behave correctly (e.g., many different "Salsah" implementations)

   - Restrict creation/access of certain classes of resources to certain groups, e.g., group A is able to create/access resources of class A but not of class B.
+  => Covered.
+Will be able to give a certain group only create permission for specific classes

 **Results**
   - Owner -> Creator
-  - Gruppen Permissions: Add Resource (Class), Modify Ontology,
+  - Some permissions are attached to groups (e.g., Add Resource (Class), Modify Ontology, etc.), and some are attached to resources (e.g., this group has read/modify permission, etc.)
-  - Resource Permissions:
-  - Ontologien Benutzung einschränken
+  - Ontologien Benutzung einschränken (nur auf bestimmte Gruppen, oder frei zur Verfügung)
   - System Admin Rechte implizit
   - Gruppen immer an Projekt gebunden
   - Keine Gruppen-Admins.
 Soll über Rollen vom Projekt-Admin geregelt werden können.